Francesco16p/SMA/LogisticMarkdownAnalysis.md

     y ~ bernoulli_logit(X * theta);
 }
 ```
-We now proceed by estimating the model via Hamiltonian Monte Carlo.
+We then save the file for future use with the name `Logistic regression STAN.stan`.

 ### Data preparation

-First, we clear the environment, load the libraries needed and create a list containing `y`, `X`, `D` (number of predictors), `N` (number of observations), and `sd` (standard deviation of the priors).
+We now proceed to estimate the model using Hamiltonian Monte Carlo.
+First we clear the environment, load the necessary libraries and create a list containing `y`, `X`, `D` (number of predictors), `N` (number of observations) and `sd` (standard deviation of the priors).

 ```r
 rm(list = ls())